Tanu-N-Prabhu/Autonomous-RC-Car/README.md

 There is no need to solder any wire or component.
 Motor-shield comprises screws which need to be tightened after connecting the wires.
 But we must be careful that all the pins of the motor-shield must coincide with that of the Arduino pins, else the motor-shield would be burnt or doesn’t function properly
 # Repository Contents
 __Here's where you'll provide a map of all the top-level contents (where applicable):__
-1. __/src__ - This is where you can see all the coding stuff (.ino).
+1. __/Images__ - This is where you can see all the coding stuff (.ino).
-2. __/libraries__ - This is the place where you can see the relevant library of the project.
-3. __/Images__ - This is where the image files for this readme are..
+2. __/Modules__ - This is where the image files for this readme are..
-4. __/Modules__ - This is the place where the code is divided into segments, for better understanding.
+3. __/src__ - This is the place where the code is divided into segments, for better understanding.
-5. __/README.md__ - The file you're reading now! :-D
+4. __/README.md__ - This is the file you're reading now! :-D

 # Block Diagram